awsdocs/amazon-workmail-administration-guide/doc_source/autodiscover.md

 **To enable AutoDiscover phase 2 with Route 53 and CloudFront** **Note**
 The following steps show how to proxy https://autodiscover\.company\.tld/autodiscover/autodiscover\.xml\.
 To proxy https://company\.tld/autodiscover/autodiscover\.xml, remove the "autodiscover\." prefix from the domains in the following steps\.
-For more information about applicable pricing, see [Amazon CloudFront Pricing](https://aws.amazon.com/cloudfront/pricing/) and [Amazon Route 53 Pricing](https://aws.amazon.com/route53/pricing/)\.
+For more information about applicable pricing, see [Amazon CloudFront pricing](https://aws.amazon.com/cloudfront/pricing/) and [Amazon Route 53 pricing](https://aws.amazon.com/route53/pricing/)\.

 1. Get an SSL certificate for autodiscover\.company\.tld and upload it to AWS Identity and Access Management or AWS Certificate Manager\.
-For more information, see [Working with Server Certificates](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_server-certs.html) in the *IAM User Guide*, or [Getting Started](https://docs.aws.amazon.com/acm/latest/userguide/gs.html) in the *AWS Certificate Manager User Guide*\.
+For more information, see [Working with server certificates](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_server-certs.html) in the *IAM User Guide*, or [Getting started](https://docs.aws.amazon.com/acm/latest/userguide/gs.html) in the *AWS Certificate Manager User Guide*\.

 1. Create a new CloudFront distribution\.